 Services that are covered for you What you must pay when you get these services where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
 Opioid Treatment Program Services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments \$0 copayment for Medicare-covered opioid treatment program services.
-Your provider may need to obtain prior authorization.
-Outpatient Diagnostic Tests and Therapeutic Services and Supplies Covered services include, but are not limited to: X-rays \$15 copayment for each Medicare-covered standard X- ray service.
-You pay these amounts until you reach the out-of-pocket maximum.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities \$0 copayment for Medicare-covered opioid treatment program services.
+Your provider may need to obtain prior authorization. □ Periodic assessments Outpatient Diagnostic Tests and Therapeutic Services and Supplies Covered services include, but are not limited to: □ X-rays \$0 copayment for each Medicare-covered standard X- ray service.
 Your provider may need to obtain prior authorization.

-Services that are covered for you What you must pay when you get these services ☐ Radiation (radium and isotope) therapy including technician materials and supplies \$25 copayment for each Medicare-covered radiation therapy service.
-You pay these amounts until you reach the out-of-pocket maximum.
+Services that are covered for you What you must pay when you get these services ☐ Radiation (radium and isotope) therapy including technician materials and supplies \$0 copayment for each Medicare-covered radiation therapy service.
 Your provider may need to obtain prior authorization. □ Surgical supplies, such as dressings □ Splints, casts, and other devices used to reduce fractures and dislocations Note: There is no separate charge for medical supplies routinely used in the course of an office visit and included in the provider's charges for that visit (such as bandages, cotton swabs, and other routine supplies.)
 However, supplies for which an appropriate separate charge is made by providers (such as, chemical agents used in certain diagnostic procedures) are subject to cost-sharing as shown. \$0 copayment for each Medicare-covered medical supply.
 Your provider may need to obtain prior authorization. □ Laboratory tests \$0 copayment for Medicare- covered lab services.
 Your provider may need to obtain prior authorization.

 Services that are covered for you What you must pay when you get these services □ Blood - including storage and administration (this means processing and handling of blood).
 Coverage begins with the first pint of blood that you need. □ In addition, for the administration of blood infusion, you will pay the cost sharing as described under the following sections of this chart, depending on where you received infusion services: ○ Physician/Practitioner Services, Including Doctor's Office Visits ○ Outpatient Surgery and Other Medical Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers \$0 copayment for Medicare-covered blood services.
-Your provider may need to obtain prior authorization. □ Other outpatient diagnostic tests - Non-radiological diagnostic services \$25 copayment for Medicare-covered non-radiological diagnostic services.
+Your provider may need to obtain prior authorization. ☐ Other outpatient diagnostic tests - Non-radiological diagnostic services \$0 copayment for Medicare-covered non-radiological diagnostic services.
 Examples include, but are not limited to EKG's, pulmonary function tests, home or labbased sleep studies, and treadmill stress tests.
-You pay these amounts until you reach the out-of-pocket maximum.
 Your provider may need to obtain prior authorization.

-Services that are covered for you What you must pay when you get these services □ Other outpatient diagnostic tests - Radiological diagnostic services, not including x-rays. \$0 copayment for each diagnostic mammogram. \$0 copayment for each vascular screening by a doctor in your home or a nursing home in which you reside. \$55 copayment for other Medicare-covered radiological diagnostic services, not including X-rays, performed in a physician's office or at a free-standing facility (such as a radiology center or medical clinic).
-You pay these amounts until you reach the out-of-pocket maximum.
+Services that are covered for you What you must pay when you get these services □ Other outpatient diagnostic tests - Radiological diagnostic services, not including x-rays. \$0 copayment for Medicare- covered radiological diagnostic services, not including X-rays, performed in a physician's office or at a free-standing facility (such as a radiology center or medical clinic).
 Your provider may need to obtain prior authorization.
 The diagnostic radiology services require specialized equipment beyond standard X-ray equipment and must be performed by specially trained or certified personnel.
 Examples include, but are not limited to, specialized scans, CT, SPECT, PET, MRI, MRA, nuclear studies, ultrasounds, diagnostic mammograms and interventional radiological procedures (myelogram, cystogram, angiogram, and barium studies).